xxfoundation/elixxir-gateway/README.md

 # retention period value.
 Expects duration in "s", "m", "h".
 (Defaults to 5
 # minutes)
 cleanupInterval: 5m

-# Database connection information.
-dbUsername: "cmix"
-dbPassword: ""
-dbName: "cmix_gateway"
-dbAddress: ""

-# Flags listed below should be left as their defaults unless you know what you
-# are doing.

 # Flags for gossip protocol